paneks19/201-05a/README.md

-# Lab: Fun with Functions
+# Lab: 201-05a

+Author: Simon Panek

+Contributions:

+JP and I collaborated for the solution found to stretch question 6.
+Thanks JP!

 ## Problem Domain